broadinstitute/cromwell/docs/backends/GCPBatch.md

 ```

 The `network-name` should reference the name of your private network within that network respectively.
 Note that in the
-PAPI v2 backend `subnetwork-name` was an optional configuration parameter, but `subnetwork-name` does not need to
+PAPI v2 backend `subnetwork-name` was an optional configuration parameter which accepted a `*` wildcard for choosing the
-specified (and will not be used) in GCP Batch.
+appropriate subnetwork region, but in GCP Batch the `subnetwork-name` specification can be omitted
+and GCP Batch will choose the appropriate subnetwork automatically.

 For example, if your `virtual-private-cloud` config looks like the one above, then Cromwell will use the value of the
 configuration key, which is `vpc-network` here, as the name of private network and run the jobs on this network.